Sita Devi, Maharani of Baroda

-Princess Sita Devi of Pithapuram (formerly Queen of Baroda) (born 12 May 1917, Madras, India - died 15 February 1989, Paris, France) was known as the "Indian Wallis Simpson".
+Princess Sita Devi of Pithapuram (formerly known as “Queen of Baroda”) (2 May 1917 – 15 February 1989) was known as the "Indian Wallis Simpson".
 She was a member of the international jet set.

 Biography

 Sita Devi was the daughter of the Maharaja of Pithapuram – Sri Raja Rao Venkata Kumara Mahipati Surya Rau Bahadur Garu and his wife Sri Rani Chinnamamba Devi (of Kapileswarapuram, Nuzvid Zamindari).

 Sita Devi first married Meka Rangaiah Appa Rao Bahadur, Zamindar of Vuyyuru.
 They had a son, Rajah M. Viduth Kumar Apparao.
 She was a close friend of Princess Niloufer, daughter-in-law of the 7th Nizam of Hyderabad.

-She met her second husband, Pratap Singh Gaekwar of Baroda, at the Madras horse races in 1943.
+She met her second husband, Pratap Singh Gaekwad of Baroda, at the Madras horse races in 1943.
 The Gaekwad was, at that time, considered the eighth richest man in the world.
 It was also reported that he was the second richest Indian prince.
 The Gaekwad subsequently began a romantic relationship with Sita Devi.
 The lovers consulted with his legal team.
-The lawyers recommended that the Hindu Sita Devi convert to Mohammedanism.
-That would dissolve her marriage to the Zamindar under Indian law.
-She embraced Islam.
+The lawyers recommended that the Hindu Sita Devi convert to Islam to dissolve her marriage to the Zamindar under Indian law.

-The Gaekwad took her as his second wife in 1943, which caused consternation with the British authorities, as this violated the antibigamy laws that the previous Gaekwad of Baroda enacted.
+After her conversion, Gaekwad took her as his second wife in 1943, which caused consternation with the British authorities, as this violated the antibigamy laws that the previous Gaekwad of Baroda enacted.
 The British Viceroy in New Delhi summoned the Gaekwad to contest this marriage.
 The latter argued that the law applied to the subjects of Baroda, and that he being their monarch was exempt from this law.
 This was confirmed by the Viceroy's legal advisers.
 The British government accepted the marriage, but did not refer to the Maharani as "Her Highness" as was the protocol for the consorts of rulers of princely states.

 In 1946, the Gaekwad took his second wife on a tour of Europe.
 The reason for their visit was to find a suitable residence away from India.
-They found that the independent principality of Monaco was a suitable place to set up their second home.
+They found that the independent Principality of Monaco was a suitable place to set up their second home.
 They bought a mansion in Monte Carlo and the Maharani took up permanent residence there.

 The Gaekwad visited often, bringing some of the great treasures of Baroda to Monaco.
 The Maharani became the custodian of these treasures.